University of Michigan–Flint Scholarships (2025–2026) | Cost, Merit & Hidden Awards

 Who qualifies for the Go Blue Guarantee?

-Michigan residents with household income up to $125,000 and modest assets, plus GPA requirements (3.5 for first-year admits, 3.0 for continuing students).
+Michigan residents with household income up to $125,000 and assets up to $125,000 who file the FAFSA and meet GPA requirements (3.5 for first-year admits; 3.0 for continuing students).

 How much do Promise programs actually cover?

-Both Detroit Promise and Flint Promise cover the remaining tuition balance after Pell Grants, state aid, and institutional scholarships are applied.
+Both Detroit Promise and Flint Promise are last-dollar scholarships that cover the remaining tuition (and, for Flint Promise, books and mandatory fees) after Pell Grants, state aid, and institutional scholarships are applied.

 Do I have to apply separately?

-The Go Blue Guarantee is automatic once you file the FAFSA.
-Promise programs require an opt-in process through their own program offices.
+The Go Blue Guarantee is automatic once you file the FAFSA and are admitted.
+Promise programs require a separate opt-in/verification process through their program offices.

 ✅ Automatic Merit Scholarships